-The editing process can be very confusing for people not familiar with it.
-I’ve written the answers to These are some of the most common questions I get.
+The editing process can be confusing for new authors.
+These are some of the most common questions I get.
 If your question is not addressed here, please contact me.
 I’m happy to help.

 A. Yes.
-All serious writers need a good editor, even when they don’t think so.
 Editors lend an objective eye to help authors see their blind spots.
 They specialize in making the manuscript more attractive to the reader while keeping publishers and saleability in mind.
 It’s important to put your absolute best foot forward with every piece of writing—mistakes can mean the difference between being taken seriously as a writer or not.
 Because publishers are in more demand now than ever, they are looking for well-written manuscripts and typically reject those with errors.
 With major competition these days, publishers are looking for the best.
 Why would they want to spend their limited marketing dollars editing your book?
 I want your work to be the absolute best it can be the first time they lay eyes on it.